LizzyonGit/rates_r_us/TESTING.md

 I get a best practice error saying I have insecure requests not using HTTPS.
 This has to do with Cloudinary, and I found a solution for this on Slack [in this thread](https://code-institute-room.slack.com/archives/C026PTF46F5/p1706622757171679).
 Another performance issue is the format of my images, which I though would not be relevant because it is via Cloudinary, but I still have to convert them to WebP.
 So I converted th images via [tinypng](https://tinypng.com/) and uploaded them again via admin.

-After I addressed these, I still had some issues related to Cloudinary and cookies.
+After I addressed these, I still had some issues related to Cloudinary and third-party cookies in Chrome.
 But I decided to leave these issues be, because I do not want to change Cloudinary.

-Also, my image size is still much larger than displayed, so I need to fix this.

-My accessibility score is 100% for Home and movie_detail, but My reviews gives an issue about my links not having discernible text.
-Looking better at the page with devtools, I saw the links were placed weirdly and there were a lot of empty links.
-The HTML validator had not seen this.
-I fixed the link tag to be inside the innerloop of {% if movie == review.movie %}, and added an aria-label as well.
-Now, the links look like they should.
-Rerunning Lighthouse, I get 100% for accessibility.

-Along the way, I have used Lighthouse to check the colour contrast and it reminded me to add hidden headings for accessibility.

-Running the home page in Lighthouse, for desktops, results in 100% for accessibility and best practices, and 97% for performance:

-The main suggestions for the performance are related to Bootstrap and Google Fonts, which I can not avoid if I want to use them.

-It also suggests a more efficient cache policy, which is related to static assets not being cached, with my background image as the most important one.
-According to the [Lighthouse documentation](https://developer.chrome.com/docs/lighthouse/performance/uses-long-cache-ttl), to fix this I would need to change a configuration in the server, which is beyond the scope of this project.

-Running Lighthouse in incognito mode gives 100% on performance.
+I found that Cloudinary was supposed to come with a solution (https://community.cloudinary.com/discussion/comment/1182#Comment_1182?utm_source=community-search&utm_medium=organic-search&utm_term=chrome+cookies), but I have not found any more information.
+And the latest information is that Chrome might not disable third-party cookies at all (https://www.didomi.io/blog/google-chrome-third-party-cookies-april-2025).
+I also found that in incognito mode, this issue is gone and Best practices scores 100 %

+Also, some of my images still were much larger than displayed, so I needed to fix this.
+I decided to cut all the movie poster images to around 416 x 624.
+Not all images have the same ratio, but I made sure the size is never smaller than this, as it is the largest displayed size on the largest screen size.
+I would urge the superuser to do this as well when they post a new movie.
+Now the issues I get for performance relate to my usage of Bootstrap, Heroku, Google Fonts, Cloudinary, but the score is 97 for the home page and similar scores for the next pages.
+For some movies with longer titles or where the image is adjusted by my css media queries I get a lower score because of larger layout shifts, but still acceptible scores of around 90 %.

+For mobile reports, my best practices is a bit lower (96 %) due to the image size being a bit different, as the images can have slightly different sizes as they are all stacked veritcally, so you do not notice different heights.
+The report it expects the images to be 582 x 873, instead of the 416 x 624 I have uploaded to Cloudinary.
+I decided to keep this as it is.

+#### Detail pages

+For the detail page, I get from 90 % to 99 % performance, as it only has one image.
+The image size on the page is smaller than the size in cloudinary because it is smaller than the largest size on the home page, so I do get an issue for that, but I will not use separate images for the home and detail page.
+Otherwise, I get the same kind of issues as for the home page.
+The scores differ a little depending on the movie, because of the different content.
+Movies with longer titles score lower as they have larger layout shifts.
+Running lighthouse at different times does affect the scrore as well, I have gotten 100 % as well as 87 % at different times.

 ![Lighthouse result desktop](docs/screenshots/lighthouse-index-desktop-incognito.png)